Endurax Professional Camera Tripod – Model ETR-66

 Quick Release plate

 The quick-release plate that attaches to the bottom of the camera fits securely onto the head and is kept in place by a locking lever.
 Even though they claim the tripod can hold up to 5kg, we don’t suggest you use any heavy equipment (especially long focal lenses).
 It did struggle with a Sony A7Riii and 24-105mm f/4 lens attached and was not very sturdy in portrait (vertical) mode.
 However, using a lighter camera system or lighter lens on a heavier camera this may not be an issue.

 Included in the box is the phone holder adapter that attaches to the Quick Release Plate.
 This is a handy inclusion for those that want to improve their mobile phone photography, especially in low light scenarios (and selfies).

 ONE YEAR WARRANTY – Endurax camera tripods are fully warranted against defects in materials and workmanship for one year.
-If the product fails due to a manufacturing defect they will repair it without charge, or replace it, at our discretion.
+If the product fails due to a manufacturing defect they will repair it without charge, or replace it, at their discretion.
 This warranty does not cover damage caused by accident, improper care, negligence, normal wear and tear, or the natural breakdown of colours and materials over extended time and use.